These Spring Salads May Be Detox-Friendly, But They Don’t Taste That Way

 Featuring a simple dressing of lemon, olive oil, and Dijon, this option from Hot for Food might just become your new go-to for those mornings when you’re running late.
 It takes mere minutes to assemble and will last in the fridge till that 1 p.m. hanger rolls around.

 While the obvious highlight of the dish is peaches, the salted peanut–garnished burrata comes in a close second.
 Serve this up as a side dish at dinnertime to wow your guests.

-Valencia oranges, fresh mint, and fragrant hints of fennel combine in this refreshing spring blend that’s chock-full of herbs and bold flavor.
+Valencia oranges, fresh mint, and fragrant hints of fennel combine in this refreshing blend that’s chock-full of herbs and bold flavor.